Strada Giarola, 11 - 43044 - Collecchio (PR)

 Access allowed with mask.

-open from the first of weekend of March to 8 December: Saturday, Sunday and festivities from 10am to 6pm; from Monday to Friday open on reservation for groups of minimum 15 people.
+open from April 10 to December 8: Saturday, Sunday and festivities from 10am to 6pm; from Monday to Friday open on reservation for groups of minimum 15 people.

 Closed on Monday and from December to February.